penumbra-zone/penumbra/docs/protocol/src/crypto/transaction_signing.md

 1. Each `Action` is individually built based to its specification in the `TransactionPlan`.
 2. The pre-built actions to collectively used to construct a transaction with placeholder dummy signatures, that can be filled in once the signatures from the `AuthorizationData` are ready[^1].
-This intermediate state of the transaction without the full authorizing data is referred to as the `PendingTransaction`.
+This intermediate state of the transaction without the full authorizing data is referred to as the `UnauthenticatedTransaction`.
 1. Slot the `AuthorizationData` to replace the placeholder singatures to assemble the final `Transaction`.

 The Penumbra protocol was designed to only require the custodian, e.g. the hardware wallet